A step-by-step tutorial for a cozy outdoor DIY fire pit + the best equipment for making the job faster and easier.

-We busted out our STIHL Yard Boss again like we did on our flower bed makeover from this past summer, and it made the job go way faster.
-Honestly, we were SHOCKED that we knocked this one out so fast.
-That never seems to happen with big projects.
+We busted out our STIHL Yard Boss again like we did on our flower beds makeover from last summer, and it made the job go way faster.

+If you’ve been around a while, you might remember when our backyard looked like this.
 Fence falling in, wooden pergola rotting, bricks scattered around, shrubs taking over… it needed some love.

 Robert and a close friend of ours demolished the fence and pergola a couple of years ago, and we called in the pros for the tree/shrub removal and grading/seeding this fall to make it a wide open space our family can enjoy.